-A range of comprehensive information about brain tumors and cancer , in general, is available through a plethora of organizations and resources.
-Cancer patients and their families easily can be informed about diagnosis, treatment, news, advances, clinical trials and other topics.
-Below is a sampling of resources:
+A range of comprehensive information about brain tumors and cancer is available through a plethora of organizations and resources.
+Cancer patients and their families can be easily informed about diagnosis, treatment, news, advances, clinical trials and other topics.
+Below is a sampling of resources.

 A nonprofit organization dedicated to promoting brain tumor research while providing a resource for brain tumor patients, family members and health-care providers.

 The American Cancer Society (ACS) is a nationwide, community-based voluntary health organization.
 Headquartered in Atlanta, Georgia, the ACS has state divisions and more than 3,400 local offices.
 The ACS is committed to fighting cancer through balanced programs of research, education, patient service, advocacy and rehabilitation.

 This website provides timely, American Society of Clinical Oncology-approved (ASCO) information to help patients and families make informed health-care decisions.
 All information and content on Cancer.Net was developed and approved by the cancer doctors who are members of ASCO, making Cancer.Net the most up-to-date and trusted resource for cancer information on the internet.

 The Central Brain Tumor Registry of the United States (CBTRUS) is a not-for-profit corporation established to provide a resource for descriptive statistical data on all primary brain tumors irrespective of behavior.